Your basket is currently empty!

 2. Risks: Off-label use carries potential risks, including adverse reactions, inconsistent product quality, and labelling issues.
 Pregnancy safety is also unknown, as animal studies show potential risks.

-4. Regulatory oversight: In the UK, the MHRA is responsible for drug licensing, while bodies like NICE provide guidance on appropriate use.
+4. Regulatory oversight: In the UK, the MHRA is responsible for drug licensing, while bodies like NICE guide appropriate use.

-While some countries have implemented ivermectin for COVID-19 with positive outcomes, more research is needed to confirm its safety and effectiveness.
+While some countries have implemented Ivermectin for the treatment of COVID-19 with positive outcomes, further research is needed to confirm its safety and effectiveness.

-It is important to consult with your doctor and consider entering clinical trials if suitable.
+It is essential to consult with your doctor and consider participating in clinical trials if they are suitable for you.

-The decision to prescribe ivermectin off-label is a clinical one, requiring careful judgement and adherence to local governance processes.
+The decision to prescribe Ivermectin off-label is a clinical one, requiring careful judgment and adherence to local governance processes.

 Ivermectin in tablet form isn’t currently authorised for marketing in the UK, as no application has been submitted to the Medicines and Healthcare products Regulatory Agency (MHRA) for review.

-It’s important to note that while ivermectin is licensed for use in the treatment of rosacea as a topical cream, it isn’t approved for COVID-19 .
+It’s essential to note that while Ivermectin is licensed for use as a topical cream in the treatment of rosacea, it isn’t approved for the treatment of COVID-19 symptoms.

-Clinicians may prescribe unlicensed medicines like ivermectin tablets under their own responsibility, taking into account the safe use of medicines and local governance processes.
+Clinicians may prescribe unlicensed medicines, such as ivermectin tablets, under their own responsibility, taking into account the safe use of drugs and local governance processes.

-However, this should only be done if there’s no suitable licensed alternative available that can meet their individual patient’s needs.
+However, this should only be done if there’s no suitable licensed alternative available that can meet the individual patient’s needs.

-The clinical trial data would need to show a positive risk-benefit for the quality, safety, and efficacy of ivermectin for it to be approved.
+The clinical trial data would need to demonstrate a favourable risk-benefit profile for the quality, safety, and efficacy of Ivermectin for it to be approved.

 Until then, it’s vital to stay informed about the latest ivermectin regulations and clinical trial updates to guarantee the safe and appropriate use of this medication.